snowplow/snowplowanalytics.com/_posts/2018-11-13-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 permalink: /blog/2018/11/13/snowplow-google-cloud-storage-loader-0.1.0-released/
 ---

 We are pleased to release the first version of the [Snowplow Google Cloud Storage Loader][loader].
 This application reads data from a Google [Pub/Sub][pubsub] topic and writes it to a Google Cloud Storage bucket.
-This is an essential component in the Snowplow for GCP stack we are close to completing: this application enables users to sink any bad data from Pub/Sub to [Cloud Storage][storage], from where it can be reprocessed, and in addition sink either the raw or enriched data to Cloud Storage as a permanent backup.
+This is an essential component in the Snowplow for GCP stack we are launching: this application enables users to sink any bad data from Pub/Sub to [Cloud Storage][storage], from where it can be reprocessed, and subsequently sink either the raw or enriched data to Cloud Storage as a permanent backup.

 Please read on after the fold for: